 As we left on our last day, Ulze pressed reindeer “huurt” in our hands.
 Knowing how scarce their resources are, I initially declined but she kept on insisting.
 Even as I repeated my thanks, I started to think I was making a faux-pas by refusing their hospitality and finally accepted.
 The huurt kept us going until the end of our Mongolia trip.
 I treasured every single bit of them, together with the memories of the reindeer walking by us when crossing the camp, the Tsaatan kids running after them.
 The next generations of the last reindeer herders on the planet…

 This is the first part of a series of articles about our experience visiting the Tsaatan families.
-Stay tuned for new posts soon, or sign up for our newsletter to receive them directly in your inbox.
+Stay tuned for new posts soon, or sign-up to our newsletter to receive the new posts on our adventures on our round-the-world trip!